MicrosoftDocs/query-docs/query-languages/m/power-query-m-function-reference.md

 manager: kfile
 ---
 # Power Query M function reference

+The Power Query M function reference includes reference articles for each of the over 700

 The Power Query M formula language includes the following function categories.

 ## In this section